-- 5.6.8 and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Preserve and incorporate industrial heritage element(s). - Ensure that any new development responds to the existing scale and grain of the urban form, supporting the existing townscape elements rather than drawing attention away from them. - Maintain and, where possible, enhance access and visual linkages between this townscape type, adjacent Character Types and Areas, and the surrounding open countryside. - countryside. - Conserve the pattern of key views; - New proposals should address less positive aspects of character within this townscape type through strategies for the restoration and enhancement of characteristic elements. - Any large-scale new developments on the edge of the built-up area should include a strong landscape framework that takes into account the incorporation of parking and services. - including careful design of advertising, lighting and signage. - identified in the relevant Character Area descriptions through enhancement strategies, specifically: - and industrial buildings;
+- 5.6.8 It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Preserve and incorporate industrial heritage element(s). - Ensure that any new development responds to the existing scale and grain of the urban form, supporting the existing townscape elements rather than drawing attention away from them. - Maintain and, where possible, enhance access and visual linkages between this townscape type, adjacent Character Types and Areas, and the surrounding open countryside. - Consider additional/new planting to strengthen screening of buildings in relation to open countryside. - Conserve the pattern of key views; - New proposals should address less positive aspects of character within this townscape type through strategies for the restoration and enhancement of characteristic elements. - Any large-scale new developments on the edge of the built-up area should include a strong landscape framework that takes into account the incorporation of parking and services. - The design of retail, commercial and/or industrial development should reflect local character, including careful design of advertising, lighting and signage. - New proposals within this townscape type should address the threats to townscape character identified in the relevant Character Area descriptions through enhancement strategies, specifically: - Seek ways to soften and integrate large areas of car parking associated with retail, commercial and industrial buildings; - Seek ways to integrate signage with colours and materials within adjacent character areas.